Urinary Incontinence in Dogs [Managing Your Dog's Urinary Issues]

 • Urinary tract infection (UTI) or any condition that puts pressure on the bladder.

-• Anatomic abnormalities such as disabilities, injuries, or surgeries that affect normal bladder function
+• Anatomic abnormalities such as disabilities, injuries, or surgeries that affect normal bladder function are linked to acquired urinary incontinence.

 • Weak Urethral Sphincter that leads to a sudden urge to urinate.

 • Urethral disorders are where the muscles of the urethra don't contract tightly enough, causing urine leakage.
+This is also known as urethral sphincter mechanism incompetence.

 • Urinary stones, which are hard masses of minerals that make urination painful